 But then, just as I turned 40, something happened that made me gain almost 20 kilos of weight.

-THE SHIFT FROM SLIM AND CHIC TO THE NOT QUITE SO CHARMING VERSION OF ME.
+FROM SLIM AND CHIC TO THE NOT QUITE SO CHARMING VERSION OF ME.

 So what was it that suddenly made me gain this weight?